 Additional Blood Tests

 Your relative may be asked to give three additional blood samples.
+Consent to the additional blood samples is optional and there will also be optional consent to give permission for blood samples to be retained for future use.
 The doctor taking consent will be able to tell you if this is an option.
 Each sample is around 15ml (three teaspoons) and will be taken in the first 48 hours of the study.
 Where possible these blood samples will be taken with routine samples to minimise the inconvenience/discomfort to your relative.
 The blood samples will be analysed for markers of inflammation and immune system function along with genetic analysis.
+The blood samples will be shipped to the laboratory in Edinburgh in a coded fashion whereby only the research site will have access to the document that links participant codes with personal identifiable information.

 Will my relative’s participation in the study be kept confidential?